rwang-z/STModule/STModule_GPU_version.md

 &nbsp;

-## Installation of other required packages
+## Installation of other dependencies

 ```
 conda install conda-forge::r-seurat